sb2345/okckd.github.io/source/_posts/cc150v4/2014-09-06-check-subtree.md

 If k is the number of occurrences of T2’s root in T1, the worst case runtime can be characterized as O(n + k * m).

-__However, there can be a lot of pruning for this solution__, so it's necessarily slower than Solution 1.
-There can be a lot of discussions on this (refer to CC150v5 Q4.8 for more).
+__However, there can be a lot of pruning for this solution__, so it's NOT necessarily slower than Solution 1.
+There can be a lot of discussions on this (__refer to CC150v5 Q4.8 for more__).

 ### Code